Sir Adam Newton, 1st Baronet: Life

 He was the son of Adam Newton, a baker or "baxter" who was a burgess of Edinburgh from February 1562.

 He spent part of his early life in France, passing himself off as a priest and teaching at the college of St. Maixant in Poitou.
 There, for some time between 1580 and 1590, he instructed the future theologian André Rivet in Greek.
 After his return to Scotland in about 1600, he was appointed to tutor Prince Henry at Stirling Castle.
 In 1602 he bought books for the prince from Andro Hart in Edinburgh.

+After the Union of the Crowns, Anne of Denmark held a meeting on 4 May 1603 with the Earl of Linlithgow (who looked after Princess Elizabeth), Adam Newton (the tutor of Prince Henry), and Alexander Wilson, a tailor who made clothes for the royal children.
+They made an inventory or schedule of what clothes needed to be made in the next ten days before their journey to England.

-After the Union of Crowns he came to England, and was naturalised as an English citizen in James's first English parliament by an act of Parliament (1 Jas.
+Aadam Newton came to England, and was naturalised as an English citizen in James's first English parliament by an act of Parliament (1 Jas.
 1. c.
 25).
 In 1605 he obtained the deanery of Durham through royal influence, although he was not in orders, and was installed by proxy.
 The duties of the office must also have been done by proxy, if at all.
 In 1606 he acquired the manor of Charlton, Kent, where he built Charlton House.

+The English ambassador in Venice, Henry Wotton, sent a gift of Venetian treacle, made with balsam, to David Murray and Adam Newton.